Title: On the Wings of Unexpected Change

 He was huge.
 And what looked like a wolf of some type.
 He really needed to know what in the hell had happened!
 Maybe McKay would know?
 He was always going on about what an expert he was with Ancient tech, and this happened while they were all aboard the biggest pile of Ancient tech anywhere.
 And if nothing else, the scientist might have a better clue than he did.

 “What!
 Can’t you see that I’m busy?”
-McKay muttered as he tied another computer into the database on Atlantis.
+McKay muttered to the room at large as he tied another computer into the database on Atlantis.
 He had four of the super laptops that he had constructed for his personal use hooked into the system, and each of them was running different search programs.
-He was going to figure out how the damn thing was organized if it was the last thing he did on the city.
+He was going to figure out how the damn thing was organized if it was the last thing he did in the city.

 The dulcet tones of his boss filled his ear.
 It was hypocritical he knew, but he had to wonder if Weir had learned that volume didn’t equal urgency.
 Or a sense of command.
 “Rodney!
 There is a huge wolf walking around the base!”